Health Professions Advising Guidelines

 - Begin the introductory chemistry sequence your first year.

 - If you placed into Math 160 or higher and are considering a major in biology, biochemistry, or chemistry, take introductory chemistry (Chem 120) in the fall.
 If you are not interested in majoring in these areas and there are other fall courses that interest you more, you may defer chemistry to the spring and take Chem 110.
+Doing so, however, may delay your ability to take some upper level biology courses.

 - If you placed into Math 159 or lower, take Chemistry 110 in the spring of your first year if you earn a C or higher in your fall Math course.
 If you do not earn at least a C in your fall math course, talk to your advisor or the Health Professions Advisor in ACCEL about your scheduling options.